stemoutreach/PathfinderBot/RobotCapabilities/Sonar_Guide.md

 Make sure you have the following:
 - PathfinderBot powered on and connected to your Raspberry Pi
 - Python files `Sonar.py` and `Board.py` in the same folder
-- Run your code using `python3` on the Raspberry Pi
+- Run your code using `python` on the Raspberry Pi

 ---